 Regardless of race, color, creed, sex, sexual orientation, nationality, disability, political affiliation, age or religion, any non-supervisory USPS employee, regardless of level or grade, who is within the jurisdictional claim of the APWU is eligible for membership.
-Those in supervisory or management positions, or represented by other postal unions can join only in order to receive APWU's Health Plan.
+Those in supervisory or management positions or represented by other postal unions can only join in order to participate in the APWU Health Plan.